hyprland-community/Hyprkeys/README.md

 - [x] Format keybinds better, maybe with a proper table
   - [x]  Remove the `+` in the keybinds that don't have modifiers
   - [x]  Add an extra column to mouse keybinds to match table titles
-- [x] Optionally (--con_vars) parse variables and replace them with their actual value
+- [x] Optionally (--variables) parse variables and replace them with their actual value
 - [ ] Account for bind flags, that may be passed in any random order
   - [ ] Figure out a regex to match the flags
   - [ ] Account for line comments in rows